National Nut Grower March/April 2024

 Bumblebees work well with honeybees, creating a competitive pollination program.
 Use both bees with caution, however, as honeybees will raid bumblebee hives if there is not an adequate food source.
 Honeybees tend to be more aggressive, so we highly recommend keeping honeybees and bumblebee hives at least 800 feet apart from each other.

-The differences between honeybees and bumblebees
+Differences between honeybees and bumblebees

-a trigger for them to work.
+Light is a big factor for bumblebees, and it is a trigger for them to work.
 In lower light levels, bumblebees will come out and even venture out in foggy, misty and light drizzle.
-Honeybees prefer high light levels and will not come out in foggy, misty or light rain. - Wind: Bumblebees will fly in quite windy days — up to 40 mph winds.
-Honeybees will fly in winds up to about 15-20 mph.
+Honeybees prefer high light levels and will not come out in foggy, misty or light rain.